MHRA/products/medicines/doc-index-updater/README.md

 make
 ```

-To get SFTP working locally, first set up a local user, with a username that you can use as a local SFTP server (e.g. localsftpuser).
+To get SFTP working locally, first set up a local user, with a username and password that you can use as a local SFTP server user (e.g. localsftpuser).

 Add `SENTINEL_SFTP_USERNAME=username` (where username is whatever you set in the step above, e.g. `SENTINEL_SFTP_USERNAME=localsftpuser`) to a file called `.env.overrides` which goes next to `.env` file (create the file if it doesn't exist).